 To arrange an appointment with the Registered Dietitian, please call 715-822-7072.
 Your healthcare provider can refer you to the Registered Dietitian, and your insurance may require a referral.
-Many health insurance plans will cover this service (contact your insurance carrier and ask about your coverage on medical nutrition therapy for the specific diagnosis, and if prior authorization is required.)
-If you do not have insurance coverage, please contact our office for fee information.
+Many health insurance plans will cover this service (contact your insurance carrier and ask about your coverage on medical nutrition therapy for the specific diagnosis and if prior authorization is required.)
+Please contact our office for fee information if you do not have insurance coverage.

-The Top Ten Reasons Consulting with a Registered Dietitian (R.D.)
+The Top Ten Reasons for Consulting with a Registered Dietitian (R.D.)
 Can Benefit You:

 - You’re pregnant or trying to conceive.
-A registered dietitian can help make sure you get proper nutrients like folate, especially during the first three months of pregnancy, which can lower your newborn’s risk for neural-tube or spinal-cord defects.
+A registered dietitian can help ensure you get proper nutrients like folate, especially during the first three months of pregnancy, which can lower your newborn’s risk for neural tube or spinal cord defects.
 A certified diabetes educator (C.D.E.) or R.D. can help you through a gestational diabetes pregnancy.

 - You need guidance and confidence in breastfeeding your baby.
-A registered dietitian can help to make sure you’re getting enough iron, vitamin D, fluoride and B vitamins beneficial for both you and your newborn.
+A registered dietitian can help ensure you’re getting enough iron, vitamin D, fluoride, and B vitamins beneficial for you and your newborn.

 - You’re struggling with weight concerns and need to gain or lose weight.
-A registered dietitian can provide nutritional calorie-source information for healthy weight gain, or recommend a healthy restricted-calorie eating plan–accompanied by regular physical activity–that will allow you to continue enjoying most all of your favorite foods.
+A registered dietitian can provide nutritional calorie-source information for healthy weight gain or recommend a healthy restricted-calorie eating plan–accompanied by regular physical activity–that will allow you to continue enjoying most of your favorite foods.

 - You’re caring for an aging parent.
-A registered dietitian can assist with food and drug interaction information, proper hydration guidelines and special diets for hypertension and changing taste buds.
+A registered dietitian can assist with food and drug interaction information, proper hydration guidelines, special diets for hypertension, and changing taste buds.

 - You want to improve your prowess in your favorite sport.
-A registered dietitian can help you set goals to achieve higher athletic performance whether you’re running a marathon, skiing or jogging with your dog.
+A registered dietitian can help you set goals to achieve higher athletic performance, whether running a marathon, skiing, or jogging with your dog.

-Medical nutrition therapy usually includes an individualized caloric assessment, menu planning assistance, food label information, and grocery shopping tips, exercise guidelines and suggestions for healthier choices when dining out.
-To arrange an appointment with the Registered Dietitian, or for questions, please call 715-822-7072.
+Medical nutrition therapy usually includes an individualized caloric assessment, menu planning assistance, food label information, grocery shopping tips, exercise guidelines, and suggestions for healthier choices when dining out.
+To arrange an appointment with the Registered Dietitian or for questions, please call 715-822-7072.